-For travelers that arrive in Cinque Terre on the heels of Milan, Rome or Florence, this coastal stretch of Liguria towns will feel like a breathe of fresh air.
-Yes, it's a part of Italy that has become an increasingly popular tourist destination, but by and large the villages have maintained their charm.
-And because so many tourists visit Cinque Terre as a frantic day trip, a multi-day stay means plenty of quiet mornings and evenings to really soak in the laidback atmosphere of the seaside villages.
-Cinque Terre translates to "Five Lands," and it's made up of Monterosso, Manarola, Vernazza, Corniglia and Riomaggiore.
-Make a point to visit all five - each village is its own little world, and there's something to love about each one.
-Below is my guide to Cinque Terre including things to do, places to stay, food recs, travel trips and more.
+For travelers that arrive in Cinque Terre on the heels of Milan, Venice or Florence, this coastal stretch of Ligurian villages will feel like a breathe of fresh air.
+Cinque Terre translates to “Five Lands,” and it’s made up of Monterosso, Manarola, Vernazza, Corniglia and Riomaggiore.
+Make a point to visit all five – each village is its own little world, and there’s something to love about each one.
+Below is my guide to this region of Italy including the best beaches, viewpoints, Cinque Terre hotels, restaurants, photo locations, travel trips and more.

-Four nights.
-Yes, you can see all of Cinque Terre in just two days if you are tight on time and sprint through each of the five villages.
-To really soak in the region and enjoy it at leisure, I suggest five nights.
-That gives your three full days to visit all four villages, hike the Cinque Terre Trail and spend a couple relaxing afternoons in the water.
+THREE DAYS.
+Yes, you can see all of Cinque Terre in just two days if you sprint through each of the five villages.
+But to really soak in the region and enjoy it at leisure, I suggest three to four full days.
+This affords you the time to visit all five villages, hike the Cinque Terre Trail and enjoy a couple relaxing afternoons in the water.

 I loved all the al fresco dining in Monterosso.